-How to Obtain Citizenship, by Na-thaniel C. Fowler, Jr. Plain and thaniel C. Fowler, Jr. Plain and simple directions for the alien or foreigner who would become a citizen of the United States.
+How to Obtain Citizenship, by Nathaniel C. Fowler, Jr. Plain and simple directions for the alien or foreigner who would become a citizen of the United States.
 Price, \$1.00 postpaid.

 Political Thought: From Herbert Spencer to the Present Day, by Ernest Barker, Oxford.
 55c.